 Call for Papers

 NOTE: The Call for Papers is now closed.
-Thank you to all who submitted contributions; the committee is reviewing these and will make notifications regarding contributions by April 30, 2019.
+The conference Program is being finalized.
+Thank you to all who submitted contributions.

 The IFLA Document Delivery and Resource Sharing (DDRS) Standing Committee is pleased to announce the 16th ILDS (Interlending and Document Supply) Conference, hosted by the National Library of Technology (NTK) in Prague, Czech Republic.
 The Conference will be held October 9-11, 2019.